mongodb/specifications/source/crud/crud.rst

      *
      * This is combined with limit to create the OP_QUERY numberToReturn value.
      *
+     * The default is no value: the driver accepts the server default batch size.
+     *
      * @see http://docs.mongodb.org/manual/reference/method/cursor.batchSize/
      */
     batchSize: Optional<Int32>;